 The LTTng project aims at providing highly efficient tracing tools for Linux.
 It's tracers help tracking down performance issues and debugging problems involving multiple concurrent processes and threads.
 Tracing across multiple systems is also possible.

-The relay daemon listens on the network and receives traces streamed by a remote consumer.
+The relay daemon listens by default on all network interfaces to gather trace data, but only on localhost for viewer connections.
 This daemon does not require any particular permissions as long as it can write in the output folder and listen on the ports.
+If a user is within a secured network and/or has proper firewall settings, lttng-relayd can listen to viewer connections from all network interfaces by specifying '-L tcp://0.0.0.0:5344'.

 By default, the relayd outputs the traces in : ~/lttng-traces/hostname/session-name/domain-name